N3BB3Z4R/N3BB3Z4R/README.md

 Here are some ideas to get you started:
 -->
+- 👁️‍🗨️ Im looking for a job atm.
 - 🔭 I’m currently working on HTML, CSS, JS
 - 🌱 I’m currently learning ReactJS, VueJS and Typescript
 - 👯 I’m looking to collaborate on interesting projects of any kind.